mxenabled/web-widget-sdk/README.md

 const widget = new widgetSdk.ConnectWidget({ /* options */ })
 </script>
 ```

+### Generating your Widget SSO URL

+See [SSO Widget URL documentation][api_request_widget_url] for instructions.
+If
+loading the Connect Widget, follow the instructions located in [Connect SSO
+Widget URL documentation][api_request_connect_url].
+The SSO URL should be
+passed to a Widget class via the `url` option.

+#### Proxy server

+The SDK also has the option of making the SSO request on your behalf to your
+backend service that is able to make requests to our API.
+If used, the proxy
+URL should passed to a Widget class via the `proxy` option.

 ### Interacting with the widget

 You can listen to post message events by passing callback functions in the widget